jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 The training in boxing is extremely grueling and rough.
 You will experience tremendous pain just getting in fighting shape.

 [ESPN ranked boxing the toughest sport](http://www.espn.com/espn/page2/sportSkills) to compete in, for a good reason.
 It’s painful to train and compete, but if you push through the pain, then the glory is all yours.
 If you're unsure how to push through the pain, don't worry I got you.
-Read&nbsp;[how to embrace pain](https://edlatimore.com/pushing-through-the-pain/).
+Read [how to embrace pain](https://edlatimore.com/pushing-through-the-pain/).

 A glimpse at the ESPN rankings where boxing came out on top for toughness: